 This new landscape requires new research on what news consumers want, on the sustainability strategies that support high-quality local journalism, and on the practices and products that support an informed citizenry.
 The Shorenstein Center’s News Sustainability program produces original research on sustainable business models for the digital age, and works closely with legacy and emerging news organizations to put the theories into practice—creating a cycle of research, implementation, and learning.

-The Public Media Merger Project is exploring the business models for local public media newsroom mergers.
-We have assembled a cohort of public station newsrooms to participate in the research, including WNET’s NJ Spotlight and NJTV, Colorado Public Radio and the Denverite, WHYY and Billy Penn, Rocky Mountain Public Media, and Southern California Public Radio’s KPCC and LAist, among others.
+The Public Media Merger Project explored the business models for local public media newsroom mergers.
+They assembled a cohort of public station newsrooms to participate in the research, including WNET’s NJ Spotlight and NJTV, Colorado Public Radio and the Denverite, WHYY and Billy Penn, Rocky Mountain Public Media, and Southern California Public Radio’s KPCC and LAist, among others.

-The Public Media Merger Project is supported by a partnership between the Public Media Venture Group and the Google News Initiative.
+The Public Media Merger Project was supported by a partnership between the Public Media Venture Group and the Google News Initiative.

 The Single Subject News Project, with support from the John S. and James L. Knight foundation, worked with a cohort of nine single-topic newsrooms to identify best practices for building and engaging their digital audience.
 Participating organizations included The War Horse, The Marshall Project, The Trace, Chalkbeat, The Hechinger Report, ProPublica, The Texas Tribune, Reveal from The Center for Investigative Reporting, and The Center for Public Integrity.

 News Sustainability and Business Models Research